 - Unless otherwise specified in the Terms, in the event of an inconsistency between any of the documents comprising the Terms, the following order of precedence shall apply to the extent of the inconsistency:

-- the Client terms and conditions forming the Terms;
+- the Client terms and conditions and Initial Term (if applicable) forming the Terms;

 - the User Terms;

 - the Platform Service Levels;

 - If any provision of the Terms is invalid or not enforceable in accordance with its terms in any jurisdiction, it is to be read down, if possible, so as to be valid and enforceable and will otherwise be capable of being severed to the extent of the invalidity or unenforceability without affecting the remaining provisions of the Terms or affecting the validity or enforceability of that provision in any other jurisdiction.